Applications Process & Requirements

 The university's application fee is $70 for US citizens and permanent residents and $90 for all other applicants.
 The fee must accompany the application by credit card payment with the web application.
 Application fees are non-refundable.

-Starting with applicants seeking entry in Spring 2017, and going forward, CS @ ILLINOIS will not not require submission of official transcripts during the initial applications review process.
-Applicants will be required to submit official credentials (transcripts, academic records, diplomas, certificates of degrees, etc.) only if they are recommended for admission to the Graduate College at the University of Illinois at Urbana-Champaign.
+Illinois Computer Science does not require submission of official transcripts during the initial application review process.
+Applicants must submit official credentials (transcripts, academic records, diplomas, certificates of degrees, etc.) only if they are recommended for admission to the Graduate College at the University of Illinois at Urbana-Champaign.
+Applicants recommended for admission will be required to submit their official transcripts directly to the Graduate College.

 To complete your application, please follow the instructions provided by the Graduate College: